TryKickoff/trykickoff.github.io/learn/css.md

 <a name="structure"></a>

 ## Sass structure
 Kickoff structures it's Sass files in quite a specific way.
-The `scss` directory contains the following directories:
+The `scss` directory contains the following files and directories:

 ```
 .
 ├── README.md
 ├── _color-palette.scss
-├── _dependencies.scss
 ├── _global.scss
 ├── _helper-classes.scss
 ├── _reset.scss